Join us at Cedars-Sinai Medical Center as Director, Neuromuscular Medicine!

 - A published author of peer reviewed articles, with ability to serve as principal or co-investigator

-- A track record of excellence in teaching, patient care and administration
+- A track record of excellence in teaching, patient care, research (clinical or basic) and administration

 Please submit your CV to Department Chair, Nancy Sicotte c/o: AcademicRecruiting@cshs.org